- The Fiscal

 - What We're

 - What You

-Cracking down on the tax gap would not only introduce more fairness into the system, but it could be a big help for our nation’s fiscal imbalance — to the tune of hundreds of billions of dollars every year.
+Closing the tax gap would not only introduce more fairness into the system, but it could be a big help for our nation’s fiscal imbalance — to the tune of hundreds of billions of dollars every year.

 According to the IRS, most of the unpaid taxes (80 percent) resulted from taxpayers underreporting their income or overstating credits, deductions, or other adjustments.
 The remainder of the gap stems from underpaying taxes or not filing a return.

 The size of the tax gap is affected by factors including whether the IRS can verify reported incomes, the complexity of the tax code, and the agency’s operating budget.

 When the IRS can verify reported incomes through a third-party source, such as employers and financial institutions, taxpayers are less likely to underreport earnings.
 For example, employers report wages and salaries on W-2 forms, which makes it easier for taxpayers to maintain accurate records.
 For the largest source of the tax gap — the individual income tax — underreporting is less of an issue when income is also subject to withholding.
 Transactions that are less visible, such as business expenses for which the IRS does not receive independent information, enable taxpayers to more easily minimize their tax liability.

 The tax code contains complex provisions designed to promote policy goals, including providing benefits to specific groups of taxpayers that sometimes lead to errors on tax returns.
 Among such provisions are more than 200 tax expenditures, which can take the form of exemptions, deductions, credits, and preferential rates.
 Consequently, about half of taxpayers seek paid tax preparers to assist them with compliance; however, tax preparers can introduce their own errors and are not regulated by the IRS.
 In 2022, tax expenditures totaled $1.7 trillion.
 To put that in perspective, that is more than the government spends on Social Security, defense, or Medicare.